bparanj/crystal/electronics/terms/directly-proportional.md

 - \( y \) and \( x \) are the two quantities.
 - \( k \) is a constant that shows the rate of proportionality.

-In simpler terms, if two values are directly proportional, they change together consistently.
+If two values are directly proportional, they change together consistently.

 In a graph, a directly proportional relationship looks like a straight line passing through the origin (0, 0).
 This means the line starts at the origin and increases or decreases with a constant slope.
 The equation for a directly proportional relationship is: